Some email questions about quantum realism and their answers. Email any further questions to bwhitworth@acm.org

 8. This just defers the problem of fully explaining everything to another level, so it can’t be a theory of everything (TOE).

 Answer.
-Quantum and relativity theory dispelled the myth that mechanics fully explain everything last century.
-TOE is a myth but science is not, so quantum realism is a query of everything (QOE) not a TOE.
+Quantum and relativity theory dispelled the myth of a theory of everything (TOE) last century.
+Quantum realism is a query of everything not a theory of everything (1.5.1).

 Answer.
-The “something” you refer to is described by the advance of quantum theory, which didnt leave us “back to square one” but one square further on.
-Likewise, QR is another step, as it unites quantum theory and relativity theory.
+The “something” you refer to is described by quantum theory, and it didn’t leave us “back to square one” but one square further on.
+Likewise, a theory that unites quantum theory and relativity theory is another step (5.1.1).
 Science is about progress not perfection.

 10. A theory that some other world creates this world is not testable.

 Answer.
-Of course it is.
-A theory about heaven isnt testable because we can’t agree what heaven is.
-In contrast, a theory that this physical world is a quantum output is testable because we agree what quantum theory describes.
-That the physical world is a processing output is testable because we know how the physical world behaves and we know how processing behaves.
+It turns out that it is.
+A theory about heaven isn’t testable because we can’t define what heaven is, but a theory about the quantum world is testable because quantum theory defines it.
+Quantum realism is testable because we know how the physical world behaves and we know how quantum reality behaves (4.5.9).

-11. It is all just meta-physics, like the number of angels on a pinhead.
+11. This is all just meta-physics, like the number of angels on a pinhead.

 Answer.
-Meta-physics is speculation on unknowable things but the quantum world is knowable by its physical results.
-Quantum realism is a statement about the world we see, so it is not just meta-physics.
+Meta-physics is speculation on unknowable things but the quantum world is known by its physical results.
+Quantum realism is a statement about the world we see, so it isn’t just meta-physics.
+Quantum waves don’t need angels to produce physical events.

 12. This theory is unproven.

 Answer.
-So is the physical realism alternative!
-To fail one theory by a criterion the alternative also fails is bias.
+So is physical realism!
+To fail one theory by a criterion that another also fails is bias.
 If science compares impartially, quantum realism explains more and assumes less.

 13. This theory is based on assumptions.

 Answer.
 So is every scientific theory.
-The method of science is to assume a hypothesis then test it by physical world data.
-Reverse engineering the physical world as a design science takes that approach.
+The scientific method assume a hypothesis then tests it by physical data.
+Reverse engineering physical realityis design science (1.5.2).

 14. Denying the axiom that there is nothing outside the physical universe opens the floodgates to let anything convenient through, no matter how unlikely or even absurd.

 Answer.
 No floodgates open if we keep to the scientific method.
-To ask a question about the physical world is science, even if that question happens to be “Is the physical world a processing output?”
+Asking a question about physical reality is science, even if it happens to be “Is physical reality a quantum output?”

 15. This theory would end science, as you can’t study what you can’t by definition see.